SamuelZ12/personal-website/README.md

 # My Personal Website

-This is the repository for my personal website built with Next.js, Tailwind CSS, and Vercel.
+This is the repository for my personal website built with Next.js, Tailwind CSS, Once UI, and Vercel.